-Based upon shares of our common stock outstanding as of September 30, 2019, our executive officers, directors and stockholders who own more than 5% of our outstanding common stock will, in the aggregate, beneficially own shares representing approximately 32% of our outstanding common stock.
+Upon the completion of this offering, our executive officers, directors and stockholders who owned more than 5% of our outstanding common stock before this offering will, in the aggregate, beneficially own shares representing approximately 40.67% of our outstanding common stock, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same (or 39.91% if the underwriters exercise in full their option to purchase additional shares).
 If our executive officers, directors and stockholders who owned more than 5% of our outstanding common stock acted together, they may be able to significantly influence all matters requiring stockholder approval, including the election and removal of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
 The concentration of voting power and transfer restrictions could delay or prevent an acquisition of our company on terms that other stockholders may desire or result in the management of our company in ways with which other stockholders disagree.